We work with more than 300 partners to bring you better travel deals

 Away from the beaches, many tourists head for the older districts of the city, including Triana and Vegueta.
 Triana is the centre of commercial life in the city, with a wealth of shops and eating establishments constantly thriving with visitors.
 Vegueta was officially designated a UNESCO World Heritage site in 1990 and has an atmosphere all of its own.
 Many of the city’s best bars and restaurants are located here, with special tapas evenings a regular occurrence.

-Las Palmas is a city that remains proud of its heritage.
+Take a flight to Las Palmas and see a city that remains proud of its heritage.
 It is said that the explorer Christopher Columbus embarked on his voyage to the Americas from here and visitors to the city can now relive his story at the Casa de Colon Museum.
 This is just one of many such attraction to be found here which pay tribute to the city’s historic legacy.

 Las Palmas has one of the best bus services in Spain.
 Yellow buses operate solely within the city itself, while the blue-coloured variety will take you to other destinations on the island.
 The main yellow bus services run every few minutes.
 Taxis can be hailed in the street when you see their green light and all operate on a metered fare system.

 All flights land on Gran Canaria International Airport (LPA) which is situated approximately 15 miles from the centre of Las Palmas.
 A regular bus service operates throughout the day and takes passengers from the airport directly to the bus station in the middle of the city.
 Metered taxis are also available, as is the option of hiring a car.